Updated: May 3

 “Price is what you pay.
 Value is what you get.”

 Your family and friends look forward to bringing love and joy.
-You need to provide a safe, supportive environment that will allow your guests to keep that love and joy as a memory.
+You need to provide a safe, supportive environment enabling your community to keep that love and joy as a memory.
 Anything more is likely overpaying.

 As with any significant event, like a wedding, it is important to set a budget.
 The budget will lead you to make prioritization trade-offs.
-The resulting trade-offs are in the context of event facts and event emotions, as they relate to your community.
-As such, a budget will cause you to rank and assign utility value to each cost.
-As you apply your Feeling Principle, the trade-offs will become more obvious and easier to make.
+The resulting trade-offs are in the community-related context of event facts and event emotions.
+A budget will enable you to assign utility value to each cost.
+As you apply your Feeling Principle, the event decision criteria and trade-offs will become clearer.
 For example:

 If people don’t really remember event facts like food and drink, work to keep those costs down.
 As an example, a buffet is less expensive than a plated dinner.
-Plus, buffets have the added benefit of mixing people and increasing interaction.
-In the context of the prior event symbiosis model, this “buffet for plated dinner” trade lowers the cost of “community connection” for higher value “community validation,” a worthy trade!
+Plus, buffets have the added benefit of increasing community interaction.
+In the context of the prior event symbiosis model, this “buffet for plated dinner” trade lowers the cost of “community connection” for higher value “community validation,” a high value trade!

 The day of the week matters.
 If you can do an event during the week, or at least have part of the event during the week, that will help.

 Venues tend to drive significant event costs.
 Would you consider a barn wedding over a ballroom wedding?
 I bet your friends would not care much either way!
-Also, seek geographies that are less expensive.
-Dense urban areas like Washington DC or New York are traditionally more expensive than the suburbs or close by smaller cities (For example, Richmond, Virginia is only 90 miles from the DC area.)
+Also, seek less expensive geographies.
+Dense urban areas like Washington D.C. or New York City are traditionally more expensive than the suburbs or close by smaller cities (For example, Richmond, Virginia is only 90 miles from the D.C. area.)

 Involve your friends, they want to help!
 Give them an avenue to participate in a way that makes sense to them.
 For example, some guests may wish to take and share photos.
-The important thing is to make this optional so they can both enjoy the wedding and be involved to the extent they wish.
+The important thing is to make this optional so they may both enjoy the wedding and take pics to the extent they wish.
 For the guests that opt-in, they will feel more invested in the event and the host will get the added benefit of unique picture keepsakes.

-These are just a few examples, you will naturally come across many of your own as you make your Feeling Principle trade-offs and conduct your own research.
+These are just a few examples, you will naturally come across your own criteria as you make your Feeling Principle trade-offs.

-Pictured above is my son, Josh, with his betrothed, Sydney.
-They plan to be wed in October 2021.
-They are both very sensible people and are both accountants.
+Budget solution: Pictured above is my son, Josh, with his betrothed, Sydney.
+They were married not long ago.
+They did a great job planning their wedding.
+They also happen to have their Masters of Accounting and their CPAs.
 I fully expect they have a very useful budget spreadsheet.
-I will seek to share it after the wedding!
+I will seek to share it soon!

 Making the money!